RickardOtv/Meal-Of-Fortune/README.md

 ## Features

 - **Fortune Wheel**: Spin to randomly select a restaurant from your search results
-- **Interactive Map**: View nearby restaurants on an integrated Google Maps interface with custom gothic-themed markers
+- **Interactive Map**: View restaurants on an integrated Google Maps interface with custom gothic-themed markers
-- **Adjustable Search Radius**: Control the search area from 100m to 1500m
+- **Map Viewport Search**: Search for restaurants within the visible map area (up to 60 results)
-- **Advanced Filters**: Filter by open restaurants, restaurants, and cafes
+- **Advanced Filters**: Filter by open restaurants, restaurants, and cafes (Open Now enabled by default)
 - **Restaurant Selection**: Choose which restaurants to include in the wheel spin
 - **Celebration Effects**: Gothic-themed confetti animation when a winner is chosen
 - **Dark Gothic Aesthetic**: Immersive UI with burgundy, gold, and vintage styling